moafinder/moafinder/backend/README.md

 - Events have a `status` field: `draft`, `pending`, `approved`.
 - Non-admin users submit as `draft` or `pending`; only editor/admin may set `approved`.
 - The **organizer** field on an event is a relationship to the Organization (not the user).
 This links events to the org whose members may manage it.
+- **Organizer auto-assignment**: When creating an event:
+  - Users with **1 organization**: organizer is auto-assigned silently (no dropdown shown)
+  - Users with **multiple organizations**: a "Veranstalter" dropdown appears to choose which org hosts the event
+  - Backend fallback: if no organizer is provided, the first organization is auto-assigned

 ### Internal Data Flow